 Peyton Place was followed in 1957 by a hit movie of the same name starring Lana Turner and set in Camden, Maine.
 As many as 500 locals appeared as extras.

 At first Peyton Place didn’t attract many moviegoers, but then Lana Turner’s daughter stabbed Turner’s boyfriend, Johnny Stompanato, and the film took off.
 It received nine Academy Award nominations.

 The book and the movie made Grace Metalious rich — and reckless.
 She carried on a stormy affair with a Laconia DJ, divorced her husband and burned through millions of dollars.
 She took a floor at the Plaza hotel, ordered champagne by the case and flew chartered flights to the Caribbean.

 Grace Metalious wrote three more books, none of which sold as well as Peyton Place.
 For the last five years of her life, she drank a fifth of liquor every day.

 She dumped her Laconia DJ, reunited with George Metalious and parted again.
 Then she had an affair with a married British journalist.
 On a trip to Boston, she collapsed and ended up in Beth Israel Hospital.
 Grace Metalious died days later on Feb.
 25, 1964, of cirrhosis of the liver.

 Hours before she died, she changed her will to leave her entire estate to her British lover, who promised to take care of her children.
 Her family successfully contested the will, but it turned out she had $41,174 in the bank and debts of more than $200,000.
 Years of high living, gifts to friends and an embezzling agent left her insolvent.

 In 1964, seven months after Grace Metalious died, ABC aired a prime-time soap opera based on the novel.
 (The producer refused to call it a soap opera, instead calling it a ‘high-class anthology drama.’)
 It launched the careers of Mia Farrow and Ryan O’Neal, among others.
 Peyton Place ran until 1969.

-This story was updated in 2019.
+This story was updated in 2020.
 If you enjoyed this story about Grace Metalious, you may also want to read about other Franco-American writers here.
+If you’re interested in towns with hidden scandals, you may want to read Bar Harbor Babylon by the authors of this post.